Prognosis and survival for Wilms tumour

 Type of tumour

-The earlier the stage of Wilms tumour, the more favourable the prognosis.
-Cancer that has spread to the lymph nodes or to other areas of the body has a poorer prognosis.
+Cancer that has spread to the lymph nodes or to other areas of the body has a poorer prognosis, but is still very treatable.

-Some tumour cells have certain chromosome changes that can affect prognosis.
-Loss of heterozygosity (LOH) is when one allele, or form, of a gene or genes within tumour cells stops working.
+Loss of heterozygosity (LOH) is when one copy of a segment of DNA containing a gene or groups of genes within tumour cells stops working.
 This can mean that a gene that normally helps limit the growth of cancer cells (called a tumour suppressor gene) stops working.
-LOH for DNA markers on chromosomes 1p and 16q has been associated with a higher rate of recurrence and poorer prognosis in children with favourable histology Wilms tumour.
-Having too much of a section of chromosome may also be associated with a higher chance of recurrence.
-An example of this is the gain of a section of chromosome called 1q.
+LOH for DNA markers on chromosomes 1p and 16q of favourable histology Wilms tumours increases the risk of recurrence and means that the cancer has a poorer prognosis than favourable histology tumours without these chromosome changes.

 Age